progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 You have three trees that specify the different snapshots of your project that you want to track, but the earlier problem remains: you must remember all three SHA-1 values in order to recall the snapshots.
 You also don’t have any information about who saved the snapshots, when they were saved, or why they were saved.
 This is the basic information that the commit object stores for you.

-To create a commit object, you call commit-tree and specify a single tree SHA-1 and which commit objects, if any, directly preceded it.
+To create a commit object, you call `commit-tree` and specify a single tree SHA-1 and which commit objects, if any, directly preceded it.
 Start with the first tree you wrote:

 	$ echo 'first commit' | git commit-tree d8329f
 	fdf4fc3344e67ab068f836878b6c4951e3b15f3d

-Now you can look at your new commit object with cat-file:
+Now you can look at your new commit object with `cat-file`:

 	$ git cat-file -p fdf4fc3
 	tree d8329fc1cc938780ffdd9f94e0d364e0ea74f579